Explore Your Hometown: How To Discover What There Is To See and Do

 Special Events

-On Doors Open days or weekends, the public is invited to explore buildings not normally accessible to the public, take walking tours or special museum tours, and explore heritage and cultural institutions for free.
+On events like Doors Open, the public is invited to explore buildings not normally accessible to the public, take walking tours or special museum tours, and explore heritage and cultural institutions for free.
 You may see a part of your city not generally accessible and learn about other places to visit in more depth at another time.

 Events like Canada Culture Days and Nuit Blanche or White Night festivals put a spotlight on arts and culture in our hometowns.